MaastrichtU-CDS/FAIR-compliant_clinical_radiomics_and_DICOM_metadata/README.md

 # FAIR Compliant Clinical Radiomics And DICOM Metadata

-This code repository accompanies a Medicaal Physics Dataset Article titled "FAIR-compliant clinical, radiomics and DICOM metadata of public collections on The Cancer Imaging Archive (TCIA)" (doi to follow, link to follow).
+This code repository accompanies a Medical Physics Dataset Article titled "**FAIR-compliant clinical, radiomics and DICOM metadata of public collections on The Cancer Imaging Archive (TCIA)**" (doi to follow, link to follow).

 ## Purpose
 One of the most frequently cited radiomics investigations showed that